MariaQuiles/petHotel/petHotel/README.md

-# Welcome to the readme.md of petHotel (I hope is well explained, in case not you can ask me anything)
+# Welcome to the readme.md of petHotel (I hope it is well explained, in case not you can ask me anything)

 ## To Get Started